Bernstein-Sato polynomials of hyperplane arrangements: Abstract

 \section{Abstract}

-We calculate the Bernstein-Sato polynomial (i.e. $b$-function) of a hyperplane arrangement with a reduced equation by using a generalization of Malgrange's formula together with a solution of Aomoto's conjecture due to Esnault, Schechtman, Viehweg.
-We show that the roots are greater than $-2$ and the multiplicity of $-1$ coincides with the (effective) dimension.
-We also get an estimate of the multiplicities of the roots in terms of the multiplicities of the arrangement at the dense edges, and give a method to calculate the $b$-function at least in the case of three variables with generic multiplicity at most 3 and with degree at most 7.
+We show that the Bernstein-Sato polynomial (that is, the $b$-function) of a hyperplane arrangement with a reduced equation is calculable by combining a generalization of Malgrange's formula with the theory of Aomoto complexes due to Esnault, Schechtman, Terao, Varchenko, and Viehweg in certain cases.
+We prove in general that the roots are greater than $-2$ and the multiplicity of the root $-1$ is equal to the (effective) dimension of the ambient space.
+We also give an estimate of the multiplicities of the roots in terms of the multiplicities of the arrangement at the dense edges, and provide a method to calculate the Bernstein-Sato polynomial at least in the case of 3 variables with degree at most 7 and generic multiplicities at most 3.
+Using our argument, we can terminate the proof of a conjecture of Denef and Loeser on the relation between the topological zeta function and the Bernstein-Sato polynomial of a reduced hyperplane arrangement in the 3 variable case.